UiharuKazari2008/SOS-Keychip/README.md

                          3. X:\bin\game.bat
                          4. X:\bin\start.bat                            [string]
-  -p, --prepareScript    PS1 Script to execute to prepare host          [string] -q, --cleanupScript    PS1 Script to execute when shutting down       [string]
+  -p, --prepareScript    PS1 Script to execute to prepare host          [string] -k, --shutdownScript   PS1 Script to execute when application is terminated
+                         This is where tasks that require access to AppData should occur (Only AppData is Writable)        [string] -q, --cleanupScript    PS1 Script to execute right before exiting keychip [string]
       --update           Mount Application with write access and run update script (must be in X:\)
                          Default Order: